Geographic Information Systems (GIS) Connects Geography with Data

 A map not only shows geography, but paints a story of importance or struggle.

-Geographic Information Systems all started in 1854.
-Cholera hit the city of London, England.
-British physician John Snow began mapping outbreak locations, roads, property boundaries and water lines.
+In 1854, spatial analysis began when cholera hit the city of London, England.
+Because no one knew how the disease started, British physician John Snow began mapping outbreak locations.
+But he also located roads, property boundaries and water lines.

-When he added these features to a map, something interesting happened:
+When he added these features to a map, something interesting happened.
+He noticed how Cholera cases were commonly found along one of the water lines.

 It was a major event connecting geography and public health safety.
-Not only was this the beginning of spatial analysis, it also marked the start of a whole field of study: Epidemiology – the study of the spread of disease.
+Not only was this the beginning of spatial analysis, it also marked the start epidemiology, the study of the spread of disease.

-It wasn’t until 1968, GIS evolved to using computers:
+But it actually wasn’t until 1968 when GIS evolved into using computers:

-Roger Tomlinson first used the term “Geographic Information System” in his paper “A Geographic Information System for Regional Planning”.
-GIS became computer-based tools for storing and manipulating map-based land data.
+Roger Tomlinson first coined the term “Geographic Information System” in his paper “A Geographic Information System for Regional Planning”.
+At this point in time, GIS truly became a computer-based tool for storing map data.

-Roger Tomlinson later passed away in 2014.
-He will always be remembered as the “father of GIS”.
+In 2014, Roger Tomlinson later passed away and will always be remembered as the “father of GIS”.

 READ MORE: The Remarkable History of GIS